 Varenna is a picturesque fishing village and one of Italy’s best-kept secrets that sits along the eastern shore of the lake.
 It’s home to a gorgeous villa, Villa Monastero with its incredible gardens filled with exotic plants and flowers while providing a jaw-dropping view of the lake and mountains.
 Open from March through October, by visiting you’ll also be able to explore Casa Museo, a museum that showcases four centuries of history in an elegant setting, with beautiful decor and furnishings.
 There are many authentic eateries here serving traditional Italian dishes with locally sourced ingredients complemented by tasty local wines.

-Nestled on the lake’s southern tip, this bustling, real working down is ideal for those who want to experience more of the authentic side of Lake Como on a budget, including outstanding restaurants that serve delicious authentic Italian fare in traditional style restaurants.
+Nestled on the lake’s southern tip, this bustling, real working town is ideal for those who want to experience more of the authentic side of Lake Como on a budget, including outstanding restaurants that serve delicious authentic Italian fare in traditional style restaurants.
 Lecco is also well-known for its Sicilian-style ice cream, a must-try.
 Visconti Bridge is a highlight, dating back to the 14th-century, providing lots of traditional Renaissance charm.
 You’ll find a number of fabulous hotels that provide lake views for much less than other popular towns on the lake, many of which include boutique-style hotels with balconies.